Our constitution

 1. Code of Conduct and Complaints process

 7.1.
-The National Committee is responsible for drawing up and agreeing a full Code of Conduct and Disciplinary Procedure which it will provisionally approve and then present to conference in 2019.
+The National Committee is responsible for maintaining a full Code of Conduct and Disciplinary Procedure.

 7.2.
 Another Europe reserves the right to exclude those from membership whose behaviour or beliefs are opposed to its values, via a process approved by the National Committee.